Blockchainia/eterraverse-grant-supplement/Blockchainia_Cards_GDD.md

      - Game Interoperabiity
      - Lore/Backstory
    - Frequent releases that communicate to audience the benefits of Early Access to drive Follows and Signups through unique rewards.
-- Promote the CardBrawl as a Companion Application
+- Promote the Dawn of Eterra as a Companion Application
   - Reveals, Live Streams, and Q&A via Social Media
   - Early Access for feedback and hype building